tidyverse/magrittr/README.md

   value and assigning its original name to it, i.e. `a := b` is equivalent to `a <- a %>% b`.

-* a tee operator, `%T>%`, which is like `%>%` but which only uses the right-hand side for its side-effect, i.e. `x %T>% f` will evaluate `f(x)` but return `x`.
+* a tee operator, `%T>%`, which is like `%>%` but which only uses the right-hand side for its side-effect, i.e. `x %T>% f` will evaluate `f(x)` and return `x`.

-* For consistency, using anonymous functions not enclosed in parentheses have been deprecated for consistency, i.e. `a %>% function(x) ...` will give a warning.
+* Using anonymous functions not enclosed in parentheses have been deprecated for consistency, i.e. `a %>% function(x) ...` will give a warning.
   The "new" way is `a %>% (function(x) ...)`.
-Using parens will evaluate the right-hand side before piping, and can also be usefule for functions generating a call.
+Using parens will evaluate the right-hand side before piping, and can also be useful for functions generating a call.

-* Using "`.`" in nested calls in the right-hand side is now possible, but nested dots do not act like first-level dots: they do not count for deciding on the position of the left-hand side, i.e. `1:10 %>% rep(I(.))` is equivalent to `1:10 %>% rep(., I(.))`.
+* Using "`.`" in nested calls in the right-hand side is now possible, but nested dots do not act like first-level dots: they do not count for deciding whether lhs is placed first, i.e. `1:10 %>% rep(I(.))` is equivalent to `1:10 %>% rep(., I(.))`.
-  Furthermore, magrittr will not try to track book-keep the call at nested levels.
+  Furthermore, magrittr will not try to book-keep the call at nested levels.
 As an example, `1:10 %>% plot(., col = .)` will have "`1:10`" as label, while `1:10 %>% plot(I(.), col = .)` has "`I(.)`" as label.
 The primary use of nested `.` is to use some attribute, say number of rows or columns, without having to make a lambda.